Raise Your English Language Learners to Grade Level

-English Language Learners are challenged to meet high standards of proficiency in all core subjects under NCLB, even as they develop their English Language skills.
-The New Century Learning System provides the extra support that can make the difference in student’s progress.
-New Century addresses the five key elements recommended by the Institute of Education Sciences (IES).
+English Language Learners are challenged to meet high standards of proficiency in all core subjects under Common Core State Standards (CCSS), even as they develop their English Language skills.
+The Intelligent Tutoring System provides the individualized English instruction needed to rapidly build reading/ELA skills to grade level.
+New Century also addresses the key elements recommended by both the Common Core State Standards Initiative and the Institute of Education Sciences (IES).

 Screen and Monitor Progress